sabrinacamp2/Non-Terra-GCP/Supplementary-information.md

 	3. Default: us.gcr.io/broad-dsp-gcr-public/terra-jupyter-gatk:2.2.14

 ## Create a boot disk image with different notebook environments<a name="newboot"></a>
-1. [SSH into your VM](Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md#ssh) that was created with the tutorial book disk image `terra-docker-image-100-boot-20230720`
+1. [SSH into your VM](Introduction-to-GCP-VMs-and-using-Terra-notebook-environments.md#start-vm) that was created with one of the tutorial book disk images. e.g., `terra-docker-image-100-boot-20230720`
 1. List out currently cached docker images
 	``` bash
 	sudo docker images